kamakirito/ubuntu_server_utilization/README.md

  * full path of python-montering.py file

-# You can use these commands to locate the full path of python3
+# You can use these commands to locate the full path of python3.
+Run these as non-sudo user

 ```
 which python3